serge-sans-paille/scipy2021/talk.rst

 - compiling with ``-fopenmp`` and adding openmp annotation at the expense of portability (again)

-- Linux, windows and OSX portability
+- Linux, Windows and macOS portability

 ----